Vaida12345/PianoTranscription/README.md

 ### Example:
 `PianoTranscription --audio_path='music.m4a' --output_midi_path='file.midi' --checkpoint_path='checkpoint.pth'`

+You might want to allow apps downloaded from Anywhere, by entering this into Terminal: `sudo spctl --master-disable`.
+Otherwise, mac would keep telling you that it cannot varify the developer.

 ### If you want to build it yourself:

 install `pyinstaller` > In your terminal,